Home

 By the time you get home, your chiles have steamed in the bag and are ready to peel and clean.

-Using tongs, turn the chiles to blister the skins all around, then drop them in a paper bag and fold the top down to hold in heat.
+Whether you're roasting chiles on the stovetop or on a grill, use tongs to turn the chiles to blister the skins all around, then drop them in a paper bag and fold the top down to hold in heat.
+Place the bag inside a large bowl to catch any juices that run out of the chiles.
 Allow the chiles to steam for 5-10 minutes.

-Over a large bowl, slip the charred skins off, pinch out the stem, and tear the side of the chile from top to tip.
+After they've steamed for a while, it's time to peel and seed them.
+Over a large bowl, slip the charred skins off, pinch out the stem, and pull out the core and as many seeds as you can.
+Then tear the side of the chile from top to tip.

 Holding the tip of a split chili upside-down between the thumb and forefinger of one hand, make a “V” with the forefinger and middle finger of the other hand—one finger inside the chile, and one finger outside—and use a downward swipe to strip most of the seeds into the bowl, along with any juices that run out of the chile.